TheLetsCodeProject/ProjectIdeas/Learn/Abstraction.md

 After establishing enough basic binary code, you were able to write more binary that used the stuff that was already written to do even more stuff.
 This in itself is a small layer of localised abstraction, hiding away the low level machine code and using it to build more complex routines.
 This is a pattern that is familier to all programming languages.
 Eventually the binary code base got sufficently large to take in an input stream of characters and turn them into more machine code.
 This was the true birth of Assembly.
 Eventually we get so abstracted that compilers don't even bother compiling to machine code, they just compile to assembly and let the operating system do the rest.

-## The compiler and early programming languages
+## Level 5: The compiler and early programming languages
 Assembly was a world faster to write than binary or hex code.
 It allowed for much more rapid development.
 For example the addtion of two itegers in binary looks like the following:
 ```c
 Location Hex     Instruction Code Binary     Instruction Code Hex     Instruction     Comments